Warren County Farmers Fair & Hot Air Balloon Festival

 Quick Chek Festival of Ballooning

 Another popular annual balloon festival is the Quick Chek Festival of Ballooning.
-This show has numerous hot air balloons, including plenty of special shapes, vendors and concerts in July.
+This show has numerous hot air balloons, including plenty of special shapes, vendors and concerts from July 27-29, 2018.

 For those wishing to go aloft, the entire ballooning experience is quite an adventure.
 Upon arriving at the launch field the pilot and crew begin to unload the basket and the balloon, called the envelope.
 Passengers can participate in putting together basket and balloon and then help with the inflation.
 When the balloon stands up the pilot will instruct the passenger to add some weight by hopping in - before he takes off by himself.
 And within a few minutes the balloon is completely inflated and stabilized.
 Then it is time to take off.
 The balloon rises ever so gently off the ground, that at first the passengers don't even realize there is nothing but air below.